 The Nominating Committee shall consist of three members appointed by the President and is responsible for nominating a slate of candidates for the coming year’s Executive Committee.
 The Nominating Committee Chair presents the slate of officers to the membership at the October meeting.

 SECTION 2.
 GARDEN TOUR

-The Garden Tour Committee shall be responsible for selecting gardens and tour date, handling publicity, recruiting artists & sponsors and designing & printing tour tickets.
+The Garden Tour Committee shall be responsible for selecting gardens and tour date, handling publicity, recruiting artists & sponsors, marketing materials, and communications.
 They are also responsible for communications among all garden participants and volunteers.